michaelruocco/idv-context/README.md

 ## Todo

-*   Move ApiError to entities and rename Error and move Error Handlers into use cases

 *   Json error handling for context errors (context not found, context expired)

 *   Add mandatory header validator for channel id and correlation id and uri transformer uri